Suv4o/personal-blog-2023/content/2021/07/24/create-a-custom-html-element-using-web-components-and-vuejs.md

 ![blog hero image](https://res.cloudinary.com/suv4o/image/upload/q_auto,f_auto,w_750,e_sharpen:100/v1627387526/blog/this-is-a-paragraph)

-A full documentation on Web Components can be found on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+A full documentation on Web Components can be found on <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" target="_blank" rel="noopener noreferrer">MDN Web Docs</a>.

 ## Create a Web Components with Vue.js

-The idea of using Vue.js to build a web component came whilst experimenting with some examples, as I reflected on how could I take advantage of Vue’s power to create an efficient web component.
+The idea of using Vue.js to build a web component came whilst experimenting with some examples, as I reflected on how could I take advantage of Vue's power to create an efficient web component.
 It's not to say that we should include Vue.js in every web component we create, but it could be useful in certain cases.
 It is important to note that Vue.js adds some weight to your component, which might in turn affect your loading speed.

 We are going to start by defining a class called `UserRegister`, which extends the generic HTMLElement class.